Eyupoztrk/Word-Search-Game/README.md

 # WORD SEARCH GAME
-It is a game played by collecting chicken pieces on an endless road with 3 different bears.
+It is a word finding game made with Unity.
+It is a game that will improve your English level by finding the English equivalent of the given word on time.

 ## Watch Game Play